Questions about the Books

 1. How many books will be in the Heirs of Chicagoland series?

-2. Why aren’t there more books in the Kit Brightling, Devil’s Isle, or Dark Elite series?
+2. Why aren’t there more books in the Heirs, Kit Brightling, Devil’s Isle, or Dark Elite series?

 The publisher had decided not to publish any further books in those series.
-(See also No. 11)
+That decision is based on saes.

 3. I think the books would make a great { movie, graphic novel, TV series } Can you do one?